usf-cs212-fall2020/usf-cs212-fall2020.github.io/_projects/project-setup.md

 Important files or directories are highlighted in blue.
 Your view will not have this highlighting.

 Once setup, you do not need to go through these steps again.

+## Verify Setup

+Once you have everything imported into Eclipse, try these steps to verify everything is setup correctly:

+  1. Verify you can run the `Project1Test.java` set of tests in the "SearchEngineTests" project in Eclipse.

+  1. Verify you can make, commit, and push changes to `Driver.java` in the "SearchEngine" project in Eclipse.

+  1. Create your first release.
+Enter `v1.0.0` as the tag version and leave the other fields unchanged.
+There is an [example release](https://github.com/usf-cs212-fall2020/project-template/releases/tag/v1.0.0) in the `project-template` repository.

+  1. Go to the "Actions" tab and make sure the verification script ran for the `v1.0.0` release.
+There is an [example action](https://github.com/usf-cs212-fall2020/project-template/actions/runs/245586549) in the `project-template` repository.
+It *should* fail, since you don't have any code yet.

+If you are able to complete all of the above, you should be ready to start your project!

 ## Folder Structure